codeplaysoftware/syclacademy/README.md

 ### Supported Platforms

-Below is the supported platforms and devices for each SYCL implementations, see this before deciding which SYCL implementation to use.
+Below is a list of the supported platforms and devices for each SYCL implementations, please check this before deciding which SYCL implementation to use.
 Make sure to also install the specified version to ensure that you can build all of the exercises.